Learn Python for Data Science (Course I)July 18, 2020 2020-08-26 9:26

 5. Pass statement

-The pass statement does nothing.
+The pass statement is one of those control flow tools in python that does nothing.
 It can be used when a statement is required syntactically, but the program requires no action.

 Example of pass statement in Python:

-That is it for control flow tools in Python.
+This is what we have for control flow tools in Python.
 In the next chapter, we will discuss the different types of errors and exceptions in Python.